 Living With Metastatic Disease

 When you first learn you have metastatic disease, many questions and emotions arise.
 How can I possibly cope?
 Can my family handle it?
 Can I work- and how can I afford not to?
 What do I do now?
-You may feel fearful, shocked, angry, overwhelmed and out of control.
-Don't hesitate to seek out help and support- social workers, therapists, support groups (in person or online).
-Family, friends and clergy can be great sources of support during cancer treatment.
+You may feel fearful, shocked, angry, overwhelmed, and out of control.
+Don't hesitate to seek out help and support- from social workers, therapists, and support groups (in person or online).
+Family, friends, and clergy can be great sources of support during cancer treatment.

 If you have been through cancer treatment before, keep in mind that you know much more now than you did at the time of your original diagnosis.
 Use that knowledge to guide your treatment decisions and help you put into place the support you need to get through this battle.

 If you are newly diagnosed with cancer that is discovered to be metastatic, call on your best support people to help you research treatment options, weigh the pros and cons, and make decisions.
 Bring your support person(s) to your appointments to take notes and help you recall what was discussed when you get home.